 I was hesitant to take antidepressants because I was breastfeeding.
 But one day I had had enough.
 The thoughts were bad and I felt like it would never end.
 I was walking around the house crying and I picked up the phone and called my lactation consultant about going on meds.
 She supported my decision and I made an appointment with a doctor at my OB office.
 Luckily, he was very helpful and supportive.
 Unfortunately, I didn’t stay on that particular antidepressant because I felt out of it and thought it was too strong and didn’t want to pass it on to my daughter, so I went off and tried herbs and tinctures instead.
 They didn’t work.

-Finally, after my daughter’s first birthday and encouragement from my therapist I got put on an antidepressant that worked for me.
+Finally, after my daughter’s first birthday and encouragement from my therapist, I got put on an antidepressant that worked for me.
 I started to notice a difference about a month later, and it got me over the hump.
 I felt like I could deal with this.
-Yoga and meditation practice has also been helpful in my recovery.
+Yoga and meditation practice have also been helpful in my recovery.

-Thank you so much for sharing your story Beth.
+[Editor’s Note: Thank you so much for sharing your story Beth.
 It is possible for women to have unwanted thoughts of a sexual nature as part of their illness.
 These thoughts can happen regardless of whether you have a history of sexual abuse.
-It is important to know you are not alone, and you can get help.
+It is important to know you are not alone, and you can get help.]